mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 - Our branding and visual assets turned off our target audience

-> our goal was to create an onboarding process that resulted in a nautral handoff to a member's assigned stylist.
+> Our goal was to create an onboarding process that resulted in a natural handoff to a member's assigned stylist.